 We live in a world that is constantly changing.
 Nothing today seems to be the same as ten years ago.
 Education is not excluded from this.
 But where is education headed?
 I think the direction is obvious: digital and distance.

 Let’s make a distinction between the two, quickly.
 While Hands-On Labs is digital and distance learning, not all digital education is distance, and not all distance education is digital.
 For example, before the summer of 2016, HOL was only distance.
-We didn’t have a digital platform that assisted in student learning, but instead packaged our kits with documents and PDFs.
+We didn’t have a digital lab management platform that assisted in student learning, but instead packaged our kits with documents and PDFs.
 On the flip side, there are plenty of ways in which physical classrooms incorporate digital elements into their teaching.
 This is sometimes called digital technology in the classroom (DTC).

 While it is possible to have distance learning without digital, I think it is needless to say that the most effective distance education programs will be incorporated into the digital landscape.
 So even if there is a difference between digital and distance, we should visualize distance as also meaning digital.
 However, not all digital has to be distance.